alltatalla/plugin_discourse_calendar/README.md

 # Discourse calendar plugin

-This plugin allows to embed a Google Calendar in a post.
+This plugin allows to embed a fruux calendar in a post.

 ## Usage

-Once installed, you can place a Google Calendar URL like https://www.google.com/calendar/embed?... in a post and this will show an embed Calendar.
+Once installed, you can place a fruux calendar URL like https://fruux.com/calendars/... in a post and this will show an embed calendar.

 ![](https://raw.githubusercontent.com/tcreativo/docs-images/master/sprdshot5.png)
 ![](https://raw.githubusercontent.com/tcreativo/docs-images/master/sprdshot6.png)

-- How to embed a Google Calendar: https://www.google.com/calendar/embedhelper

 ## Installation